-The well-being facet of neuroticism.
-Under the constrained baseline approach, DIF analysis in GGUM2004, many of the matrices
+The Well-being sacle.
+Under the constrained baseline approach with the GGUM, when we freed various items, GGUM2004 reported that many of the matrices were too ill-conditioned and thus the inverse may have been inaccurate.
+Unable to obtain trustworthy linking items, we turned to ICCs and effect sizes, and identified at least one item as the linking item for the free baseline analysis.
+However, during the free baseline approach, many of the matrices again turned out to have been too ill-conditioned to produced incorrect results.
+Therefore, we had to drop the GGUM from our DIF analyses.

-Table 16 presents the DIF results obtained with SGR, GGUM, and DIF effect size for the well-being scale.
+Table 18 presents the DIF results obtained with SGR, and DIF effect size for the Well-being scale.
 Items 6, 19, and 20 were dropped from the analysis because they were found to have shown poor fit.
 Under SGR, all items had significant DIF with the constrained baseline approach, and thus the item with the smallest negative twice the difference between log-likelihood after and before it was freed (31.8; critical value with Bonferroni correction: 16.06; df = 4) was chosen as the linking item for the free baseline approach.
 The free baseline approach, with an ideal Type I error rate, also identified all the non-linking items as DIF items.
 Therefore, all items were flagged as DIF items under SGR.
 When GGUM was applied, however, 8 items were considered DIF free by the constrained baseline approach, and with them serving as the linking items, the free baseline approach found all the other 9 items having statistically significant DIF.
 Based on Cohen’s (1992) guidelines for interpreting effect size, 4 out of the 17 items showed a negligible DIF effect size smaller than .2 (Items 3, 9, 16, and 17), 2 items exhibited moderate DIF (i.e., .5 ≤ d < .8; Items 5 and 7), 2 items exhibited large DIF (i.e., 0.8 ≤ d; Items 10 and 15), and the remaining 9 items showed small DIF (.2 ≤ d < .5).